What is the Scope?

 Scope - a term with different meanings

-The Scope in Projects
+The scope in projects

 The correct definition of what is to be implemented in the course of a project is an essential success factor for good project management.
 The PMBOK of the Project Management Institute (PMI) defines the scope of a project as “the work that must be done to deliver a product, service or result with the specified characteristics and functions”.
-The scope management comprises six processes:²
+The scope management comprises six processes [1]:

 • Plan Scope Management: Planning the process and creating a scope management plan.